JosiasAurel/personal-site-v1/content/abstract-base-class-python.md

 my_orange = Orange()
 ```
-If we run the above code, we don#t get an error again, that is because we can now get the taste of our fruit.
+If we run the above code, we don't get an error again, that is because we can now get the taste of our fruit.

 Your final code should look similar to this